favor lost, favor regained—in spite of himself

 —My Heart Was Wandering In The Sands, Christopher Brennan

 It would take a while.
-Becoming ownerless and relying on G-d for promotion and release aren’t easy on the soul matrix.
-The nefesh—grounded and pulled to things of this world—and its old habits die hard.
+Becoming ownerless and relying on God for promotion and release aren’t easy on the soul-body matrix.
+The earth-focused body/vessel is pulled to things of this world—and its old habits die hard.
 Even with all Joseph had gone through, he still attempted to wield matters in the natural to force birth his prophesied future position.

 Egypt’s king sent his chamberlains (cupbearer and baker) to prison, where they served for a year along side Joseph.
 The king’s duo each had a dream that only Joseph could interpret.

-Despite his physical imprisonment and its boa-constrictor-like grip on his soul, Joseph still knew on some level that G-d was keeping the communication channels opened . . . flowing understanding through his neshama, higher part of the soul that’s connected to G-d.
+Despite his physical imprisonment and its boa-constrictor-like grip on his soul, Joseph still knew on some level that God was keeping the communication channels opened . . . flowing understanding through his soul’s breath, flooding his entire being, soul and body.

 It was undeniable.
-G-d’s authoritative words were echoing in Joseph’s soul.
+God’s authoritative words were echoing in Joseph’s soul.

-Flashes of lightning lit up that prophetic-anointing moment within Joseph’s soul.
+Flashes of lightning lit up that prophetic-anointing moment within him.
 He recognized it, stepped up, spoke out.
-After all, don’t interpretations belong to G-d?
+After all, don’t interpretations belong to God?

 But like in any dim room, after that flash of light, darkness returns.

-Does Joseph remember all the flashes of G-d’s lightning through his soul over the years to carry him through?
+Does Joseph remember all the flashes of God’s lightning through his soul over the years to carry him through?
 Not right then.

 He doesn’t merely ask the cupbearer to remember him before the king when the dream comes to pass—that would have been understandable.
 The Hebrew reveals that Joseph pleaded, graveled, begged (nah, נא ) with the cupbearer to have lovingkindness/compassion (chesed, חסד) on him before the king so he could get released from prison because he was, after all, innocent.